Drive-by shooting investigation leads to officer-involved shooting, Las Vegas police say

-LAS VEGASN (KTNV) — Two people are hospitalized Monday morning after an officer-involved shooting in North Las Vegas.
+LAS VEGAS (KTNV) — Two people are hospitalized Monday morning after an officer-involved shooting in North Las Vegas.

 It began around 10:39 p.m.
 Sunday in the area of West Lone Mountain Road and Scott Robinson Boulevard, just west of Camino Al Norte, according to the Las Vegas Metropolitan Police Department.